Goodman Faculty Fellowship Endowment Award Criteria

 - Selection committee includes: Vice Provost for Research and Scholarship (chair), Faculty Senate representative and two members from Academic Council appointed by Provost.

 - Committee recommends recipients to Provost who makes award.

-- Nomination packets are due by March 1, 2017 and should include the faculty member’s current CV and a nomination letter of no more than two pages from the dean, unit head or unit PAC addressing the nominee’s record of accomplishment in one or more of the award criteria.
+- Nomination packets are due by March 1, 2017 and should include the faculty member’s current CV and a nomination letter of no more than three pages from the dean, unit head or unit PAC addressing the nominee’s record of accomplishment in one or more of the award criteria.